tinyvmi/tinyvmi-blog-hugo/content/post/w13-final.md

 - No ring0/ring3, or kernel/user mode separation.
 Traditional operating systems, like Linux, separate programs into kernel mode and user mode to protect malicious users (applications) from accessing kernel memory.
 However, in unikernels like Mini-OS, there is only one mode, ring0, or kernel mode.
 This eliminates the burden of maintaining the context-switching between two modes.
 The code size of the kernel and runtime overhead are both reduced.

-- Minimal set of libraries.
-Instead of shipping with many system/application libraries to provide a general purpose computing environment, a unikernel aims to be configured with a minimal set of libraries that are only necessary for the application runs in it, thus also called a library operating system.
+- A minimal set of libraries.
+Instead of shipping with many system/application libraries to provide a general purpose computing environment, a unikernel aims to be configured with a minimal set of libraries that are only necessary for the application that runs in it, thus also called a library operating system.
 For example, in Mini-OS, users can configure with libc to write applications in C language.

 <figure>
 <img src="/gsoc-blog/images/unikernel_minios.png" style="width:350px;"/>